spine-examples/Pingh/README.md

 - `testutil-sessions` allows authentication to the app without using the GitHub REST API.
 - `testutil-mentions` allows retrieving new user mentions without using the GitHub REST API.
+- `testutil-client` provides the ability to run a Pingh server for testing.

 For a detailed analysis of the processes within domain contexts, refer to the [#EventStorming documentation](./EventStorming.md).